 Yoga versus pilates, which modern practice do you prefer?
 Both claim to be beneficial for a host of physical and mental health conditions.
 Over the past twenty years, yoga has been pure medicine for my mind and body.
-As health copywriter, I practice yoga daily to inspire my creativity and to release any tension from my body after a day of working in my office.
+I practice yoga daily to inspire my creativity and to release any tension from my body after a day of working in my office.
 I have only experienced pilates once or twice, so I have never experienced the real benefits of Pilates, just because I love my yoga journey too much.
 There are a few fundamental differences between the two practices.

 Pilates focuses on movements which require stabilising the back and core muscles.
 Breathwork included is initiated with the contraction of the core muscles.
 Equipment and your body weight provide resistance.